Classroom robots are infiltrating the education industry, but teachers are safe — for now

 Will robo-teachers displace human ones?

 Remember how Robin the Robot taught kids all those vocabulary words?
-Well, it turns out that a tablet-based vocab game can do the same thing — no robot necessary.
+Well, it turns out that a tablet-based vocabulary game can do the same thing — no robot necessary.
 So your kid's favorite math teacher is safe.
 For now.

 A much more likely scenario, and one that's already begun to play out, is that robots will complement teachers instead of replacing them.
 They'll act as stand-ins when students need one-on-one sessions.
 They'll engage students in novel ways.